Algebraic-Programming/HiCR/docs/source/introduction/quickstart.rst

     See Related Example: :ref:`memcpy local`

-HiCR uses Memory Slots to represent contiguous segments of memory upon which allocation, deallocation and data motion operations can be made.
+HiCR uses memory slots to represent contiguous segments of memory upon which allocation, deallocation and data motion operations can be made.
 This abstraction enables different backends to represent allocations on devices other than the system's RAM (e.g., GPU RAM), or whose addressing do not correspond to a number (e.g., a port on a network device).

 Memory Allocation
 -------------------

 Memory slots allocated by the currently running HiCR instance are deemed *local*.
-The allocation is made by request to a Memory Manager by passing a memory space.
+The allocation is made by request to a memory manager by passing a memory space.
 The memory space must have been detected a topology manager from the same or related backend.
 The following example shows a simple 256-byte allocation made from the first memory space (NUMA Domain) found in the system.

 .. code-block:: C++